codedance/silken/README.md

    ```-Dsilken.disableCaching``` as a VM argument in your IDE launcher.
 2. By setting the servlet init-parameter ```disableCaching```.

-*Note:* For obvious reasons, it’s not a good idea to run in this mode in
+*Note:* For obvious reasons, it's not a good idea to run in this mode in
 production!

 ##Maven Support